nspcc-dev/neofs-spec/20-api-v2/container.md

 There are some "well-known" attributes affecting system behaviour:

 * __NEOFS__SUBNET \
-  String ID of container's storage subnet.
-Container can be attached to only one subnet.
+  String ID of a container's storage subnet.
+Any container can be attached to one subnet only.
 * __NEOFS__NAME \
-  String of human-friendly container name registered as the domain in NNS contract.
+  String of a human-friendly container name registered as a domain in NNS contract.
 * __NEOFS__ZONE \
-  String of zone for `__NEOFS__NAME`.
-Used as TLD of domain name in NNS contract.
-If zone is not specified, use default zone: `container`.
+  String of a zone for `__NEOFS__NAME`.
+Used as a TLD of a domain name in NNS contract.
+If no zone is specified, use default zone: `container`.
+* __NEOFS__DISABLE_HOMOMORPHIC_HASHING \
+  Disables homomorphic hashing for the container if the value equals "true" string.
+  Any other values are interpreted as missing attribute.
+Container could be accepted in a NeoFS network only if the global network hashing configuration value corresponds with that attribute's value.
+After container inclusion, network setting is ignored.

 And some well-known attributes used by applications only: